lindsay-rait/lindsay-rait.github.io/_portfolio/portfolio-2.md

 How does the speed at which the environment changes influence brain activity and the order in which we remember information?

-This project investigated the link between changes in our environment and memory organization, with a focus on the hippocampus—the brain region essential for memory.
+This project focused on the hippocampus—the brain region essential for memory.
 Specifically, it explored:

+* **How environment changes affect memory organization:** Investigated how changing the background environment at different speeds while learning words influenced how people remember the order of those words later.

 * **How environment changes affect brain activity:** Investigated how changing the background environment at different speeds influenced activity in the hippocampus.

-* **How environment changes affect memory organization:** Investigated how changing the background environment at different speeds while learning words influenced how people remember the order of those words later.

 * **How brain activity relates to memory organization:** Examined whether changes in activity in the hippocampus during learning are correlated with how people group and recall memories based on the order they were learned.